 - systematic screening for and management of TB among people living with HIV and others in high-risk groups,

-- preventive treatment and vaccination22 for high-risk groups, and
+- preventive treatment, including TB preventive treatment (TPT) and vaccination20 for high-risk groups, and

 - research and development (R&D) of new tools (e.g., new TB diagnostics, drugs, and vaccines) and improved approaches.

 Other interventions include the development of policies and systems that support TB activities, such as improved standardized data collection, quality assurance and rational use of drugs, and monitoring and evaluation of outcomes; sustained political and financial commitment to TB efforts; health systems strengthening; and increased health workforce capacity to respond to TB.